logseq/logseq/README.md

 # logseq
-logseq.com - a local-first notes app
+logseq.com - a local-only knowledge base which syncs using Github.